 h.
 That agreed-upon corrective actions associated with audit recommendations shall be implemented in a timely manner, generally not to exceed one year from the issuance of the final audit report, dependent upon the complexity and scope of the corrective actions.

 i.
-Provide that Contracting Officers (COs) to make the best possible use of contract audit advice.
-This entails:
+Provide that Contracting Officers (COs) make the best possible use of contract audit advice.

 a.
 This NPD is applicable to NASA Headquarters and NASA Centers, including Component Facilities and Technical and Support Service Centers.

 b.
 This NPD applies to audits performed by the GAO, OIG, and other executive branch audit organizations.

 c.
 This NPD does not apply to criminal or administrative investigations conducted by the GAO, OIG, or other Federal law enforcement agencies.

 d.
 This NPD does not apply to audit resolution and follow-up activities associated with audits performed in conjunction with the Single Audit Act of 1984, as implemented by OMB Circular A-133 (Audits of States, Local Governments and Non-Profit Organizations).
 See NASA FAR Supplement section 1842.7301.